WasmEdge/docs/README.md

 # WasmEdge Docs

 This repository contains the technical documentation for the [WasmEdge Runtime](https://github.com/WasmEdge/WasmEdge) project.
 The documentation website built from this repo is published [here](https://wasmedge.org/docs/).
-It contains all the necessary information on what Wasm Edge Runtime is and how to develop Wasm app, embed WasmEdge into your host applications, and extend/contribute to WasmEdge.
+It contains all the necessary information on what WasmEdge Runtime is and how to develop Wasm app, embed WasmEdge into your host applications, and extend/contribute to WasmEdge.

 Check it out!
 https://wasmedge.org/docs/